Skip to main content

 The Archive of Documentary Arts seeks to preserve and acquire collections of intentionally created narratives and bodies of work that document a broad range of human experience.
 We are committed to diversifying our collection to better reflect the multitude of viewpoints and communities from which work is being made in the documentary arts today.

 The Collection Awards have recognized excellence in documentary since 2015 and we are pleased to open submissions again in 2023.
-This year’s award will consist of an honorarium of $3,500 plus additional production support, if needed.
+This year’s award will consist of a payment of $3,500 plus additional production support, if needed.
 We will award 1-3 completed projects, such as a collection of photographs, or a finished film.
-The Archive is also interested in representing the labor of documentarians, and a well-rounded collection can also contain supplemental materials such as notebooks, raw interviews, and other research materials gathered along the way.
+The Archive is also interested in representing the labor of documentarians, and a well-rounded collection could also contain supplemental materials such as notebooks, raw interviews, and other research materials gathered along the way.

 The Awards have grown to accept multiple media types, including photography, film/video, and audio.
 Each of these media have their unique submission needs.
-To alleviate barriers, and to account for the time and labor in preparing materials, we have adjusted our submission process for 2023.
+To alleviate barriers, and to account for the time and labor in preparing materials, we have adjusted our submission process.

 The submission process will be divided into rounds: